How to Survey for Product Market Fit in 24 hours

 This topic was fascinating to me to the point where I have been researching it since 2016 and built a startup tool to measure it.
 That was how VenturX was created, a startup that focuses on leveraging data to help early stage startups get from product market fit to funding.
 We focus on the most important KPIs for young companies such as product market fit.

-At VenturX, we’re creating tools to help early-stage startups succeed, and the first thing we always suggest assessing is product-market fit.
-It is not only the number one reason why startups fail (according to a report by CBInsights) but also the hardest to achieve because it can seem daunting to collect all the data that we need to prove that an idea addresses a real need.
-But a great start in assessing product market fit doesn’t necessarily require huge amounts of time or money.
+At VenturX, we’re creating tools to help early-stage startups succeed; the first thing we always suggest is assessing the product-market fit.
+Not only is it the number one reason why startups fail (according to a report by CBInsights), but also the hardest to achieve because it can seem daunting to collect all the data needed in order to prove that their idea addresses a real need.
+The initial assessment of product market fit doesn’t necessarily require huge amounts of time or money.
 In this post, we’ll lay out four straightforward steps that you can follow to get a solid first look at how well your idea fits a market need.

 What exactly is product market fit?